mikimer/LoRa/README.md

    _Notice that the `time_threshold` is set at 900.
 The data will be sent every 15 minutes unless you click the button 10 times in a row._

 You're sending data via LoRa, congratulations!

+### Debugging tips
+If you're having trouble getting this project to work, here are some steps you can take:

+* If your Arduino-mDot device isn't sending data to the Senet LoRa network, validate that you have coverage by plugging in the Semtech NorAm mote.
+If you don't receive data from the mote, then you probably won't be able to receive data from the mDot either.
+You'll need to find a new location (which could be a few miles away) where you get coverage.
+*

 ![](assets/test_drive.png)